 IP address reservation

-Once you reserve it, just assign that to the machine – go to Instance Details -> Attached VNICs -> VNIC Details -> IPv4 Addresses.
-Edit the existing IP address and set your reserved one:
+Once you reserve it, just assign that to the machine – go to Compute -> Instances -> Instance details -> Attached VNICs -> VNIC Details -> IPv4 Addresses.
+Edit the existing IP address:

 Opening TCP ports